SOLVED: Steam Deck Update Error

 2. Open any browser.
 Type your router’s IP address into the browser’s search bar and press Enter.

-3. Once in the login portal, enter the username and password you noted down to enter the router’s configuration.
+3. Once in the login portal, enter the username and password.

 4. Now, find the settings that will allow you to open ports.